-Autumn is approaching and white-tailed deer will be on the move.
-Fall is the breeding season for deer.
-Drivers may expect to see increased numbers of the deer on and near roadways as deer search for mates.
-Deer movements and behaviors are unpredictable and deer-vehicle collisions are a serious public safety concern.
+Fall is here and white-tailed deer are on the move.
+Fall is the breeding season for deer and you can expect to see more of them on the roads as they search for mates.
+Deer are unpredictable and crashes with them are a safety concern.

-Approximately one-half or more of all deer-vehicle collisions generally occur during the months of October, November, and December.
-Deer are especially active pre-dawn to mid-morning and dusk to early evening.
-These periods of activity correspond with the time when many Fairfax County residents are commuting to and from work or school.
-Fairfax County Police urge motorists to drive cautiously during this time and be on the lookout for deer crossing roadways.
+About half of all crashes with deer occur during the months of October, November and December.
+Deer are most active before sunrise to mid-morning, and dusk to early evening, which is also when many Fairfax County residents are heading to and from work or school.

-The Fairfax County Wildlife Management Specialist and Fairfax County Police urge motorists to be alert, drive with caution and remember these safety tips:
+We urge motorists to pay attention, drive carefully, and remember these safety tips:

-- Watch for eye shine along roadsides.
-Deer travel in herds.
-If you see one, others may be near.
+- Slow down and pay attention.
+Watch for eye shine along roadsides.
+If you see one deer, it is likely there will be others.

-- Use high beams when traffic permits to spot deer at a greater distance.
+- Use high beams as traffic allows to spot deer further away.

-- If a deer is stopped in the roadway, reduce speed and flash your headlights.
+- If a deer is stopped in the roadway, slow down and flash your headlights.
 Deer can become mesmerized or blinded by bright steady lights.

-- Take foot off brake at time of impact.
-This action reduces the likelihood of deer crashing through a windshield or windows upon impact.
+- Take your foot off the brake at time of the crash.
+This reduces the chance of a deer crashing through a windshield or windows when hit.

-- Never depend on hood whistles, car horns, or other devices to scare deer out of your path.
-Several studies have shown that these methods do not always work.
+- Rely on your own senses.
+Never depend on hood whistles, car horns, or other devices to scare deer out of your path.

-If a deer is injured or killed, immediately report the collision to the Fairfax County Police Department (non-emergency) at 703-691-2131.
+If a deer is injured or killed, immediately report the crash to us on our non-emergency line at 703-691-2131.